7 Bodyweight Glute Exercises for Your Butt and Hips

 How to do it:

-• Stand tall and step your feet into a wide stance with your toes pointing out to 45-degree angles.
+Step your feet into a wide stance with your toes pointing out at 45-degree angles.

-• Squeeze the inner thighs together to stand tall again.
+Squeeze your inner thighs together to stand tall.

 Get more information on how to do a sumo squat.